10 Essential Emotional Regulation Skills for Kids and Teens

 Problem-solving skills help children and teens identify and address the root causes of their emotional distress.
 This skill involves recognizing the problem, brainstorming potential solutions, evaluating these solutions, and then implementing them.

-Developing problem-solving skills empowers young individuals to take control of the situations that cause them emotional distress, thereby reducing their impact.
-These skills help them manage upset and use critical thinking skills to deal with whatever life throws at them.
+Developing problem-solving skills empowers young people to take control of situations that cause them emotional distress, thereby reducing their impact.
+These skills help them manage upset and use critical thinking to deal with whatever life throws at them.

 Teaching children to recognize when they need help and how to seek support is a vital aspect of emotional regulation.
 This could mean talking to a parent, teacher, or mental health professional.
 Cuing a child to use coping skills and confront their worries or stressors is key in building emotional regulation skills.